Click on the question to reveal the answer.

 The Full Application form requires further details about your premises, and will outline the full project details and any supporting documents that are required, including three quotations for the proposed measure.

-The full application will be reviewed by a grant panel and the outcome will be sent to you in writing.
+The full application will be reviewed by the Green BELLE Grant Panel and the outcome will be sent to you in writing.

 Your designated Project Officer can be contacted at any stage for advice.